Comments & Activity — User Guide

 6. Attachments & Pasting Images

-- Upload files via the attachment button
+- Uploading files via an attachment button

-- Paste images directly from clipboard
+- Pasting images directly from the clipboard

 7. Editing & History